 You can check your enrollment at check.aec.gov.au.
 The cut-off date for updating enrollment details and for new voters to be part of the plebiscite was August 24.
 If you check your enrollment and find your address isn’t right, you should call the ABS on 1800 572 113 between 8am and 8pm to put down an alternative address where they can send your ballot.
 The ABS will also advertise locations in every capital city, and some regional and remote locations, where people can pick up and return their plebiscite forms.
-Locations, dates and times for where forms can be picked up will be advertised on the ABS website.
+Locations, dates and times for where forms can be picked up are advertised here: Pick-up locations.

 There are several ways you can participate if you’re overseas, depending on whether you are a registered overseas elector or are still enrolled at your Australian address.

 You have the option to ask a trusted person to receive your form on your behalf, open it, complete it based on your instructions and return it to the ABS.
 More information about this option can be found here.

 You can also request a Secure Access Code from the ABS through the Information Line (1800 572 113 or +61 2 6252 5262 from overseas, 7 days a week, 8am - 8pm) or the ABS website until 20 October 2017.
 Then you will be able to complete the plebiscite online, via the automated telephony service or via a call centre.